sreedevi-langoju/12weekawsworkshopchallenge/week2/Create_IAM_Users_Groups_Policies_Roles.md

+# AWS Identity and Access Management (IAM) -Users, User Groups, Roles, Policies:

 Creating IAM users, groups, roles, and policies involves using the AWS Management Console, AWS CLI (Command Line Interface), or AWS SDKs (Software Development Kits).
-Here's a basic overview of how you can create these IAM entities using the AWS Management Console:
+AWS Identity and Access Management (IAM) Immersion Day- How to create the IAM entities using the AWS Management Console:

-Creating an IAM User:
+### Creating an IAM User:

 Now, we're going to create an Administrator user.
 When we create an IAM user, we create a password for that user and attach permissions to the IAM user that give them administrator privileges.

 You can create up to 5000 IAM Users in a single AWS account.
 You may need to create an IAM User when you onboard someone who needs access to AWS, or when launching a new workload that needs to make API calls to AWS.

-Creating an IAM User through the Console:
+#### Creating an IAM User through the Console:

 * Sign in to the AWS Management Console and open the IAM console.
 In the left side navigation pane, choose Users and then choose Add users.
 * Type the user name as demouser for the new user, this is the sign-in name for AWS.